hperrin/svelte-material-ui/packages/common/README.md

 ## classadder/ClassAdder.svelte

 A base component that adds a class to an element.
 The ClassAdder is used to provide simple components.
-It usually uses the `Element` component shown above, but you can specify a different component for it to use.
+It usually uses the `SmuiElement` component shown above, but you can specify a different component for it to use.

 ### Props / Defaults

 - `component`: `(depends on context)` - The component to extend.
-Usually it is set to `Element`.
+Usually it is set to `SmuiElement`.
-- `tag`: `(depends on context)` - The HTML tag name `Element` will use.
+- `tag`: `(depends on context)` - The HTML tag name `SmuiElement` will use.
 - `use`: `[]` - An array of Svelte actions and/or arrays of an action and its options.
 - `class`: `''` - A CSS class string.